-Made in Preston: The MRCA (Multi-Role Combat Aircraft), as it was known for many years before it was named Tornado, took many forms as described below before its final shape was decided.
-The UK design team worked at Warton.
-Manufacture took place at Preston and Samlesbury, with major assembly and Final Assembly and flight testing also at Warton.
+The MRCA (Multi-Role Combat Aircraft), as it was known for many years before it was named Tornado, took many forms as described below before its final shape was decided.
+The UK design team worked at Warton near Preston.
+Manufacture took place at the Strand Road factory in Preston and Samlesbury, with major assembly and Final Assembly and flight testing also at Warton.

 The Tornado was put together at Warton from parts delivered from Samlesbury and Preston and overseas in accordance with the workshare between the 3 participating nations.

-Front and rear fuselages were delivered from the Preston sites factories in Germany and Italy.
+Front and rear fuselages were delivered from the Preston sites factories to Germany and Italy.

 Centre Fuselage and Wings came from Germany and Italy direct to Warton.